-Laser Ablation-Inductively Coupled Plasma-Mass Spectrometry (LA-ICP-MS) is an important technique used to sample and analyse the surfaces of solid materials.
-With little to no sample preparation required, it can be used to efficiently gather a wide range of information on various types of solid state sample matter.
-LA-ICP-MS is used to great effect in the fields of chemistry, biology, material science, geology, forensics and many others.
+Laser Ablation-Inductively Coupled Plasma-Mass Spectrometry (LA-ICP-MS) is an important technique used to sample and analyze the surfaces of solid materials.
+With little to no sample preparation required, it can be used to efficiently gather a wide range of information on various types of solid-state sample matter.
+LA-ICP-MS is used to great effect in the fields of chemistry, biology, material science, geology, forensics, and many others.

 Simple pricing model, no hidden fees

 LA-ICP-MS is a combined sampling and analysis technique that applies the benefits of two methods: Laser ablation and inductively coupled plasma-mass spectrometry.
 LA is used as a sampling method, allowing for the extraction of fine particulate matter from the surface of a sample.
 This can then be analyzed through ICP-MS, which provides data on the contents of said sample.
 This makes LA-ICP-MS a very practical method of analyzing the composition and structure of a wide variety of surfaces.

 How does laser ablation-inductively coupled plasma-mass spectrometry work?

 The process begins by exposing the sample to pulsed light from a laser.
 This light is usually ultraviolet in nature and is pulsed very quickly in order to achieve the best results.
 This causes ablation to occur, which means that very fine particles are removed from the surface of the sample.